jakekelsoe/M4Ldevices/README.md

 # ~ M4L Devices ~

-A few Max for Live effects and instruments I have built.
+A collection of the Max for Live effects and instruments I have built.

 **-------------------------------------------------------------------------------------------**